Skip to main content

 Partners: Funded by the Australian Government Department of Social Services, MACA engaged the School of Allied Health, Curtin University, to undertake this research.

 Years: The baseline survey closed at the end of May 2021.
-The follow-up survey re-opened in September 2023 and will close on 30 November 2023.
+The follow-up survey re-opened in September 2023 and closed on 30 November 2023.

 The challenge